DefenseStorm/tenablescScanResults/README.md

-Nessus Integration for DefenseStorm
+Tenable.SC Integration for DefenseStorm

-NOTE: you need the python3 tenable.io module to install
+NOTE: you need the python3 tenable.sc module to install

 sudo pip3 install tenable.sc